debadutta98/online-exam-portal-web-application/README.md

 for now google and facebook authentication is not working because we did not update the callback url in developer console but it works in [localhost](http://localhost:3000)

+You can test it using normal user authentication (signn/signup)

 This application is live on heroku

 you can see it by going to this [link](https://quiz-dev-vik.herokuapp.com)